 Cracking (Opening) Pressure

-It is the value of increasing the inlet pressure of a PRV at which there is a measurable lift of its poppet, and there is a continuous discharge of the fluid through it.
+It is the value of increasing the inlet pressure of a PRV at which there is a measurable lift of its poppet and continuous discharge of the fluid through it.

 Textbook on ‘Hydraulic Power Packs in the SI Units’